-And then I would ask you, take it down a level, why do you want to be a clinical psychologist, why does that make you happy?
-Why does this happiness, why is it such a feeder happiness?
-It's up through all these things and you might say, because I have had some experience with my mom and dad we got a lot of help and I would love to help people, it makes me happy to think about the possibility of helping people by knowing them that way and giving God’s perspective on how their mind works, and their emotions work and their relationships work, that would make me happy.
+And then I would ask you: “Take it down a level.
+Why do you want to be a clinical psychologist — why does that make you happy?
+Why is it such a feeder happiness?”
+You might say, “Because I have had some experience with my Mom and Dad.
+We got a lot of help, and I would love to help people.
+It makes me happy to think about the possibility of helping people by knowing them that way and giving God’s perspective on how their mind works, and their emotions work and their relationships work.
+That would make me happy.”

 And the goal of this message is to be used by the Holy Spirit to remove making much of self as the bottom and replace it with making much of God, or just simplify self versus God at the bottom.

-So only you and God know your hearts and how they work right now, what makes you happy.
-All those things are happiness's and they all have foundations, and one foundation has no foundation.
-God or self.
+So only you and God know your hearts and how they work right now — what makes you happy.
+All those things are happinesses and they all have foundations, and one foundation has no foundation: God or self.
 That’s what we’re after.
 That’s what that question is designed to illuminate.

 It’s a glorious thing to be enabled by the atonement by the blood of Jesus and the Holy Spirit to be freed from self and make much of God as your supreme joy in life.
 And it’s a glorious thing to delight in being made much of by God.
 Everything hangs on their ordering.
 Their ranking.
 Their being the bottom or not.
 That’s what I’m after in that question.

 Do you enjoy worshiping God, making much of God, because at the bottom, this God that you’re worshiping is committed to making much of you.
 Do you enjoy worshiping God, making much of God, because underneath, at the bottom, he’s committed to making much of you?
 That’s idolatry of the worst kind.